abc321123444/LLMJB/README.md

 </p>

 ## Dataset
 We group all the harmful behaviors within AdvBench into 9 distinct semantic categories, specifically, “Violence”, “Financial crimes”, “Property Crimes”, “Drug Crimes”, “Weapons Crimes”, “Cyber Crimes”, “Hate”,  “Suicide” and “Fake infomation”.
-At the same time, given that our method involves jailbreaking multimodal large language models, we provide up to thirty images which were retrieved from the Internet using the Google search engine for each class as initialization of the images during the jailbreak process.
+At the same time, given that our method involves jailbreaking multimodal large language models, we provide up to twenty images which were retrieved from the Internet using the Google search engine for each class as initialization of the images during the jailbreak process.

 ## Getting Started